jepa/ubcdown/README.md

 tinytex:::is_tinytex()
 ```

-If you are getting an error message “destination /usr/local/bin not writable” you can see the following [`tidytex`](https://github.com/yihui/tinytex/issues/24) issue.
+If you are getting an error message “destination /usr/local/bin not writable” you can see the following [`tinytex`](https://github.com/yihui/tinytex/issues/24) issue.

 Note that this template was created using `R version 3.5.2 (2018-12-20) -- "Eggshell Igloo"`  and tested in `R version 4.0.4 (2021-02-15) -- "Lost Library Book"`

 ### Starting to write your dissertation

-To use `gauchodown` from [RStudio](http://www.rstudio.com/products/rstudio/download/):
+To use `ubcdown` from [RStudio](http://www.rstudio.com/products/rstudio/download/):

 1) Ensure that you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
-You can use `gauchodown` without RStudio.
+You can use `ubcdown` without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
 But RStudio is probably the easiest tool for writing both R code and text in your dissertation.

 2) Install the `bookdown` package: